 Key Stage 2 SATs (Year 6)

 The Key Stage 2 SATs are held in May and all tests must be administered on the days specified by the Department of Education and Standards and Testing Agency.
-This year, the Key Stage 2 SATs will take place during the week starting Monday 11 May 2020.
+This year, the Key Stage 2 SATs will take place during the week starting Tuesday 9th May 2023 (Monday 8th May has been confirmed as a bank holiday for the coronation of King Charles III).
 Tests are strictly timed, but children will be given breaks between the papers.

 All the Key Stage 2 tests are kept sealed and locked away until the time of the test.
 The test pack is opened in front of the children before the specific test starts.
 Key Stage 2 papers are marked externally.